-When you find a tick attached to your body or a child’s body— stay calm.
+When you find a tick attached to your body or a child’s body—stay calm.
 Please DO NOT smother the tick, light it on fire, paint it with nail polish, or try and get it to come out with chemicals.
 This can cause the tick to regurgitate or break apart and spread disease.
-Also it is NEVER a good idea to light a flame close to the skin, regardless of what the neighbor says!
+Also, it is NEVER a good idea to light a flame close to the skin, regardless of what the neighbor says!
 You will end up with a tick bite AND a burn.
 Keep the flames away!

 How to remove a tick from kids

 Once the tick is removed, dispose of the tick in a baggie, toilet or between a piece of tape.
-What does the tick look like? (shudder) How large is the tick? (think tip of a pen or tip of eraser) How full does it appear? (fat and gross, or flat and legs flailing…still gross) What color is it? (black, brown, red, purple?)
+What does the tick look like?
+(Shudder) How large is the tick?
+(Think tip of a pen or tip of eraser) How full does it appear?
+(Fat and gross, or flat and legs flailing…still gross) What color is it?
+(Black, brown, red, purple?)

-Note, Lyme disease often comes up as a concern.
+Lyme disease often comes up as a concern.
 The good news is that ticks need to be firmly attached to the skin for at least 48 hours in order to have a chance of transmitting the bacteria that causes Lyme disease.
 And ticks can take time, up to 24 hours, to attach to the skin and access blood.
 So unless the tick has been attached for a couple of days, the risk of Lyme disease is low.
 This is why it is so important to inspect for ticks.
-When in doubt, check with your primary care provider. after going outside
+When in doubt, check with your primary care provider after going outside.

-Identify the tick
+Identify the type of tick

 Here is where the experts come in.
 What I do know about ticks is that they can spread disease.
 Some are more likely to spread than others.
 Your local MD and NP can help you to identify your risk for disease.
 You should call your local urgent care or primary care office for the best advice.